pytti-tools/pytti-docker/README.md

 1. Define a new experiment by adding a config file to the ./config/conf directory.
 You only need to specify anything you want changed from the defaults, which are specified in ./config/default.yaml .
 Let's say you named your experiment configuration: ./config/conf/demo.yaml

 2. Open a terminal on the jupyter server
-3. Run the script, passing the experiment defining config as a
+3. Run the script, passing the experiment defining config as an argument for hydra.

     python pytti_cli_w_clearml.py conf=demo